Licensed conveyancer

 Career prospects

-Depending on the size of the organisation you work for you may find opportunities for development, or you may need to change jobs.
+Depending on the size of the organisation you work for, there may be development opportunities, or you may need to change jobs to progress.

 There are also some opportunities to work as a locum.